-Moyle District Council provided detailed maps of each of the two $1x1km^2$ areas of concern.
-The areas include areas of significant coal burning in the Borough.
+Newtownabbey Borough Council provided detailed maps of each of the areas of concern, which include areas of significant coal burning in the Borough.

 All maps in this document are reproduced from Ordnance Survey material with permission of Her Majesty's Stationery Office © Crown Copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.